A measurement of the secondary-CMB and millimeter-wave-foreground bispectrum using 800 square degrees of South Pole Telescope data: Discussion

 The multi-band fit properly accounts for this, and if the CIB behavior were very different from what we assume in the model, this would manifest in a noticeably poorer \chisq\ in the multi-band fit relative to single-band fits, which we do not see.
 In particular, if there were a significant level of tSZ-CIB correlation in the bispectrum, we would expect to see a very different best-fit tSZ amplitude from the multi-band fit from what we obtain with the 95~GHz-only fit; in fact, our cosmological constraints detailed below would not substantively change if we used only 95~GHz data in the fit, although the error bars would increase somewhat.
 We conclude that, at the current level of statistical precision, we see no evidence that our model of the CIB is inadequate or that the CIB is significantly biasing our measurement of the tSZ bispectrum.
 More complicated models involving spatial correlations between the sources of the tSZ and CIB bispectra, different CIB bispectrum shapes, and spectral behavior beyond a single spectral index will be explored in future analyses which include measurements of the cross-bispectra among the three SPT bands (in addition to the auto-bispectra considered here).

 As noted in Section \ref{sec:tszampl}, according to our model and fit results, the 148~GHz tSZ skewness measurement of \citet{wilson12} in ACT data is likely to be biased low by roughly 15\% (less than the 20\% we see at 152.6~GHz, the CIB-weighted band center of the SPT 150~GHz band, due to the very steep frequency scaling of the CIB).
-This is slightly smaller than the statistical + sample variance uncertainty in that result---and significantly smaller than the difference in tSZ skewness predicted by the range of ICM models they consider.
+This is slightly smaller than the statistical + sample variance uncertainty in that result---and significantly smaller than the difference in tSZ skewness predicted by the range of ICM models they consider; we also note that \citet{wilson12} included an 11\% correction for CIB contamination in the tSZ skewness value they used in cosmological fits.